syncfusion/ej2-javascript-docs/src/lineargauge/linear-gauge/pointers.md

+---
+title: "Pointers in EJ2 Linear Gauge component | Syncfusion "

+component: "Linear Gauge"

+description: "Learn here all about the Pointers feature of Syncfusion EJ2 Linear Gauge component and more."
+---

-# Pointers
+# Pointers in EJ2 Linear Gauge

-Pointers are used to indicate values on the axis.
-Value of the pointer can be modified using the [`value`](../api/linear-gauge/pointer#value-number) property.
+Pointers are used to indicate values on an axis.
+The value of the pointer can be modified using the [`value`](../api/linear-gauge/pointerModel/#value) property in [`pointers`](../api/linear-gauge/axisModel/#pointers).

 {% tab template= "linear-gauge/pointers", sourceFiles="index.ts,index.html", es5Template="es5Pointer" %}